Maksold/laravel-shopify/README.md

 # Laravel Shopify

-Laravel Shopify is a simple package which helps to build robust integration into shopify.
+Laravel Shopify is a simple package which helps to build robust integration into Shopify.

-##Installation
+## Installation

 Add package to composer.json

-    composer require maksold/laravel-shopify
+    composer require oseintow/laravel-shopify

 Add the service provider to config/app.php in the providers array.